Table of Contents

 What Is Sage 10?

-- Tailwind CSS for utility-first styling
+- Tailwind CSS Integration: For modern, utility-first styling.

-Why Sage 10 Is Often Used Together with Bedrock
+Why Sage 10 and Bedrock are Inseparable

 Sage 10 and Bedrock are designed to work in perfect sync – and that’s exactly how many professional developers use them.